ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 - Schedule reboots
   - Schedule a reboot for a certain time - to be executed once, or daily - and inspect that schedule in the device twin.

-## Retrieve Last Reboot Time
+## Retrieve Last Boot Time

-*After* the device reboots, the `"reported.microsoft.management.rebootInfo.lastRebootTime"` property is set, which is defined as follows:
+*After* the device reboots, the `"reported.microsoft.management.rebootInfo.lastBootTime"` property is set, which is defined as follows:

 <pre>
 "reported" : {
     "microsoft" : {
         "management" : {
             "rebootInfo" : {
-                "lastRebootTime" : "<i>Datetime in ISO 8601 format, UTC</i>"
+                "lastBootTime" : "<i>Datetime in ISO 8601 format, UTC</i>"
             }
         }
     }